ibm-cloud-docs/dl/layer-2-layer-3.md

 # Comparing Layer-2 and Layer-3 connections for {{site.data.keyword.dl_short}}
 {: #comparing-layer-2-layer-3}

 {{site.data.keyword.dl_full}} accepts OSI Layer-2 and Layer-3 partner interconnections from network service providers (NSPs).
-Some network service providers offer services for both of these layers on different networks, however, some providers might choose **not** to interconnect all of their networks into {{site.data.keyword.cloud_notm}}.
+However, some network service providers offer services for both of these layers on different networks some providers might choose not to interconnect all of their networks into {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

-When planning your {{site.data.keyword.dl_short}} deployment, consider the characteristics that are associated with Layer-2 and Layer-3 connections, so you can create a deployment that best suits your needs.
+When you plan your {{site.data.keyword.dl_short}} deployment, consider the characteristics that are associated with Layer-2 and Layer-3 connections, so you can create a deployment that best suits your needs.

 ## Considerations for Layer-2 connections
 {: #layer-2-networks}